Skip to content

 Back to folders

-Pancreatic cancer is one of the cancers with the poorest prognosis, with a 5-year survival rate of just 5%.1 Diagnosis most often occurs at an advanced stage of the disease, when the tumour can no longer be operated on, as a result of the late clinical expression of the disease.
+Pancreatic cancer is one of the cancers with the poorest prognosis, with a 5-year survival rate of just 11%.1 Diagnosis most often occurs at an advanced stage of the disease, when the tumor can no longer be operated on as a result of the late clinical expression of the disease.

-Although it only comes in 12th place for cancers diagnosed worldwide in 2018, pancreatic cancer is nevertheless the 7th most deadly.² Revised to population size, the number of new cases is increasing considerably in industrialized countries and especially in Europe (particularly France, Belgium, Germany, as well as Central and Eastern Europe), North America, Australia, and New Zealand.
+Although it only comes in 12th place for cancers diagnosed worldwide in 2022, pancreatic cancer is nevertheless the 6th most deadly².
+Adjusted for population, the number of new cases is increasing considerably in industrialized countries.
+This is particularly the case in Asia as well as in countries across Europe (France, Belgium, Germany, and in Central and Eastern Europe), North America, Australia, and New Zealand.

 Although the causes are still largely unknown, smoking and excessive alcohol consumption influence onset.
-Diets that are high in fat and protein, obesity, and diabetes may also be involved.
-However, many cases occur in the absence of these factors, including in people over the age of 50.
-In 5% to 10% of cases1, a family predisposition is observed.
-Certain gene mutations, including BRCA2 already known to be involved in breast and ovarian cancer, are also at play.
+Diets that are high in fat and protein, obesity, and diabetes may also contribute.
+However, many cases occur in the absence of these factors, including in people over the age of 60.
+Certain gene mutations — including BRCA2 already known to be involved in breast and ovarian cancer – can also be at play.

 The pancreas, an essential digestive organ

-Among others, symptoms include loss of appetite, weight loss, and stomach pain, which can extend to the sides and the back.
-If the tumour affects the head of the pancreas, it causes compression of the common bile duct, which carries the bile from the liver to the intestine.
-The bile then flows back into the circulation, resulting in yellowing of the eyes and the skin (jaundice), dark-coloured urine, and sometimes itching of the skin.
+Among others, symptoms include a loss of appetite, weight loss, and stomach pain, which can extend to the sides and the back.
+If the tumor affects the head of the pancreas, it causes compression of the common bile duct, which carries bile from the liver to the intestine.
+Bile then flows back into circulation, resulting in a yellowing of the eyes and the skin (jaundice), dark-colored urine, and sometimes itching of the skin.

-Diagnosis relies on imaging, firstly an abdominal ultrasound, followed by a CT scan.
-The first helps to clarify the size of the tumour and its possible extension in the form of metastases, towards the ganglia, liver or bones.
-The diagnosis is confirmed by tumour analysis, for operable tumours, or biopsy, for inoperable tumours.
+Diagnosis relies on imaging, first with an abdominal ultrasound, followed by a CT scan.
+This helps determine the size of the tumor and its possible extension in the form of metastases, towards the ganglia, liver or bones.
+The diagnosis is confirmed by tumor analysis in the case of operable tumors, or biopsy, for inoperable tumors.

 Surgery, the only potential cure

-The decision to operate on the patient depends on the size and location of the tumour, as well as the general condition of the patient (age, presence of other diseases).
-When the head of the pancreas is affected, a surgical procedure known as the “Whipple procedure” includes the removal of not only this section, but also those located nearby: common bile duct, adjacent sections of the stomach and intestine.
-It is major surgery which cannot be offered to all patients.
+The decision to operate on the patient depends on the size and location of the tumor, as well as the general condition of the patient (age, other diseases).
+When the head of the pancreas is affected, a surgical procedure known as the “Whipple procedure” is performed.
+It removes not only this section, but also those located nearby such as the common bile duct, adjacent sections of the stomach and intestine.
+It is major surgery that is not proposed to all patients.

 Chemotherapy, a therapeutic alternative

-Chemotherapy is systematic in patients with pancreatic cancer, whether they have been operated on or not.
-The medicines used block the proliferation of cells.
-They target rapidly dividing cells, whether cancerous or not – which explains the side effects of these treatments.
+Chemotherapy is systematically used in patients with pancreatic cancer, whether they have been operated on or not.
+The medicines employed stop cells from proliferating.
+They target rapidly dividing cells, whether cancerous or not – which explains the side effects of such treatments.

-Radiotherapy can also be used, in combination with chemotherapy, when the tumour is locally advanced but not operable, and even to treat often painful bone metastases.
+Radiotherapy can also be used, in combination with chemotherapy, when the tumor is locally advanced but not operable.
+It may even be used to treat bone metastases, which are often painful.

 REMEMBER

-Although it is difficult to prevent this type of cancer, the risk can be reduced by adopting a healthy lifestyle, giving up smoking, eating a balanced diet, and regularly exercising.
+Although it is difficult to prevent this type of cancer, risk can be reduced by adopting a healthy lifestyle, giving up smoking, eating a balanced diet, and exercising regularly.

 3. EARLY BIOMARKERS

-Many studies are underway to identify early biomarkers which could confirm the presence of pancreatic cancer at an earlier stage and thus, improve the future of patients with this cancer.
+A number of studies are underway to identify early biomarkers which could confirm the presence of pancreatic cancer at an earlier stage.
+Some biomarkers have already been identified and tested, enabling more targeted therapies to be used for patients.